jsk-ros-pkg/jsk_demos/README.md

-# Stereo image sandbox for semi2023 in JSK
+# Workspace for Semi2024 in JSK